openshift-labs/learn-katacoda/intro-openshift/cluster-access/04-switching-between-accounts.md

 ``oc config get-clusters``{{execute}}

-You can get a list of all contexts which have ever been created, indicating what users on those clusters you have logged in as, by running:
+You can get a list of all contexts which have ever been created, indicating what users on those clusters you have logged in as, and which projects you have worked on, by running:

 ``oc config get-contexts``{{execute}}